David Baltimore: Early life and education

 Baltimore was born on March 7, 1938, in Manhattan, New York, to Gertrude (Lipschitz) and Richard Baltimore.
 Raised in the Queens neighborhoods of Forest Hills and Rego Park, he moved with his family to suburban Great Neck, New York, while he was in second grade because his mother felt that the city schools were inadequate.
 His father had been raised as an Orthodox Jew and his mother was an atheist, and Baltimore observed Jewish holidays and would attend synagogue with his father through his Bar Mitzvah.
 He graduated from Great Neck North High School in 1956, and credits his interest in biology to a high-school summer spent at the Jackson Laboratory's Summer Student Program in Bar Harbor, Maine.
 It was at this program that he met Howard Temin, with whom he would later share the Nobel Prize.

-Baltimore earned his bachelor's degree with high honors at Swarthmore College in 1960.
+Baltimore earned his bachelor's degree in chemistry with high honors at Swarthmore College in 1960.
 He was introduced to molecular biology by George Streisinger, under whose mentorship he worked for a summer at Cold Spring Harbor Laboratory as part of the inaugural cohort of the Undergraduate Research Program in 1959.
 There he also met two new MIT faculty, future Nobel Laureate Salvador Luria and Cyrus Levinthal, who were scouting for candidates for a new program of graduate education in molecular biology.

 Luria and Levinthal invited Baltimore to apply to the Massachusetts Institute of Technology (MIT).
 Baltimore's future promise was evident in his work as a graduate student when he entered MIT's graduate program in biology in 1960.
 His early interest in phage genetics quickly yielded to a passion for animal viruses.
 He took the Cold Spring Harbor course on animal virology in 1961 and chose to move to Richard Franklin's lab at Rockefeller University to complete his PhD research on animal virology.
 There he made fundamental discoveries on virus replication and its effect on cell metabolism, including the first description of an RNA replicase, finishing his PhD in only two years.